-Plasmo detect: malaria diagnosis in a click, or almost...
+Plasmo detect: diagnosing malaria with a single click, or almost...

-After winning the Montpellier Innovation Booster in 2024, researcher Grégoire Pasquier is about to finalize a new application capable of accurately detecting, from a blood smear, the type and degree of severity of malaria...
-Thanks to a smartphone.
+After winning the Montpellier Innovation Booster award in 2024, researcher Grégoire Pasquier is about to finalize a new application capable of accurately detecting the type and severity of malaria from a blood smear... using a smartphone.

 A university hospital practitioner and researcher at the Migevec laboratory, Grégoire Pasquier came up with the concept using the Pl@ntNet app, which identifies plants from a photo catalog.
-Since 2021, in parallel with a thesis on the involvement of Schizophyllum commune in human pathology, he has therefore been working on Plasmo detect, an app capable of detecting malaria as early as possible and in all its forms via a smartphone adapted to the microscope.
-"Currently, the reference method for diagnosing malaria is microscopy, using what we call a blood smear.
-But it takes a great deal of expertise to determine which of the five existing parasite species is the cause of the disease, and at what stage.
-With Plasmo detect, we hope to automate this process, using artificial intelligence to classify images", explains Grégoire Pasquier.
+Since 2021, alongside his thesis on the involvement of Schizophyllum commune in human pathology, he has been working on Plasmo detect, an application capable of detecting malaria as early as possible and in all its forms via a smartphone adapted to a microscope.
+"Currently, the gold standard method for diagnosing malaria is microscopy using what is known as a blood smear.
+But it takes a lot of expertise to determine which of the five existing species of parasites is causing the disease and at what stage it is.
+With Plasmo detect, we hope to automate this process using artificial intelligence that classifies images," explains Grégoire Pasquier.

 30,000 blood smear images